jordanbreen280/Laravel-Docker/readme.md

 - Point your browser to your configured IP address (localhost if you are using Docker Desktop, or the IP address you jotted down before for the docker virtual machine if you are running Docker Toolbox) using the port in `docker-compose.yml` and you should see the Laravel welcome screen, for example:
 `localhost:8080`.
 Your database should be reachable at the same IP in port 13306 from any database manager you wish to use.

-- IMPORTANT: Delete the `.git` folder in this repository to unlink this instance from GitLab BEFORE you try to put your project under version control.
+- **_IMPORTANT_**: Delete the `.git` folder in this repository to unlink this instance from GitLab BEFORE you try to put your project under version control.
 You can then follow the instructions in Gitlab to add an existing project under version control when you create a new project.

 - You now have a development environment of your own.
 Don't forget to use version control!

-- Finally, remember if you need to run some commands in the Docker machine you can get to the interactive bash prompt by using `docker-compose exec app bash`.
+- Finally, remember if you need to run some commands in the Docker machine, for example `php artisan migrate`, you can get to the interactive bash prompt by using `docker-compose exec app bash`.
 Use `exit` to leave this interactive bash session.

-### If you have any questions or comments with regards to this project, please email `g.trombino@ulster.ac.uk`
+### If you have any questions or comments with regards to this project, please email [g.trombino@ulster.ac.uk](mailto:g.trombino@ulster.ac.uk)

 *****